lightning-jar/svelte-typescript-tailwind-pug-starter/README.md

-# "Skinnypug | The Svelte Typescript Tailwind Pug Starter Template
+# Svelte Typescript Tailwind Pug Starter Template

 A starter template to help you quickly launch a new project with Svelte / Sveltekit, Typescript, TailwindCSS, and Pug.
 We call it the "Skinnypug" stack.
 &nbsp;